alexpaul/JavaScript/Node-and-Packages.md

 * Metadata - your project's name, version, descrption, author, repository, license, etc
 * Dependencies - the list of packages used by your project
-* Scripts - commands to automate development tasks
+* Scripts - commands to automate development tasks e.g `npm start` will run the application server

 ## Installing a package